Leonard Cheshire: Flight instructor

-After completing his tour at 35 Squadron Cheshire was posted to a Heavy Conversion Unit (HCU) at Marston Moor.
+After completing his tour at 35 Squadron, Cheshire was posted to a Heavy Conversion Unit (HCU) at RAF Marston Moor in North Yorkshire.
 Though in a training unit, he still flew operations when the training units were called upon to join the main force for maximum effort missions.
 The new commander in chief of Bomber Command, Arthur Harris, had taken over in February 1942.
-He was a firm believer that bombing German production was a war winning strategy.
-The bombing campaign thus far had not been effective, and Harris was trying to hold his force together against competing interests from the other services who had designs on his airplanes.
+He was a firm believer that bombing German production was a war-winning strategy.
+The bombing campaign thus far had not been effective, and Harris was trying to hold his force together against competing interests from the other services who had designs on his aeroplanes.
 At the time he assumed command the bomber force was limited to about 400 aircraft, most of these being two-engine Whitleys and Wellingtons.
-To demonstrate what could be accomplished he planned to conduct several thousand-plane raids.
+To demonstrate what could be accomplished, he planned to conduct several thousand-plane raids.
 The first of these was against Cologne on the night of 30/31 May 1942.
 Scraping together every aircraft he could, including the training units, he was able to get a thousand aircraft in the air.
 Cheshire was a part of the force.
-He twice flew on thousand plane raids while serving as an instructor pilot.
+He twice flew on thousand-plane raids while serving as an instructor pilot.
 While completing his time as a pilot trainer, his younger brother Christopher, flying a Halifax for 76 Squadron, was shot down over Berlin on the night of 8/9 August 1942.
 Cheshire had flown that mission as well.
 When he returned from Berlin he learned that his brother had not.